brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Paladins

-- [Darth Vader](https://www.youtube.com/watch?v=1z4xrs0ypaQ) - When Paladins turn away from their oaths for dark purposes, they become Oathbreakers and gain new powers from that.
+- [Darth Vader](https://www.youtube.com/watch?v=1z4xrs0ypaQ) - When Paladins turn away from their oaths for dark purposes, they become Oathbreakers and gain new powers.
 Vader previously gained power from his oath but found new power in breaking it.
 - [Samara from _Mass Effect_](https://www.youtube.com/watch?v=zpakB36N8wo) - Samara is a powerful warrior whose life is dictated by her oath.
 - [Wonder Woman from _Justice League_](https://www.youtube.com/watch?v=cpDYnfbD8lc) - Wonder Woman has deadly martial prowess aided by some supernatural abilities, and she's driven by her devotion to protecting people, making her a natural fit for the Paladin.
 - [Tidus from _Final Fantasy X_](/dnd-in-pop-culture/final-fantasy/ff10-tidus/) - Though it's not explicitly stated, it's Tidus's principles that end up leading the party to victory, and those principles are perfectly represented by the Oath of Glory.